 If you are considering releasing some of the equity in your home, it is crucial to ensure the rights to your property are not compromised by any scheme you are considering, as well as its appropriateness to your current circumstances.
 Ideally your first move is to check the schemes validity through the Safe Home Income Plans (SHIP) Code of Conduct.
 Our team can advise you on this aspect if you are unsure.

-At Parfitt Cresswell our Equity Release Solicitors are here to guide you through the various issues surrounding Equity Release Schemes, including considerations such as the impact on arrangements made in your will and how the plan could affect your inheritance tax situation.
+At Parfitt Cresswell our Equity Release Solicitors and specialists are here to guide you through the various issues surrounding Equity Release Schemes, including considerations such as the impact on arrangements made in your will and how the plan could affect your inheritance tax situation.
 We will break down all the benefits and any potential problems of these arrangements and how they affect your estate.

 Buy-To-Let, Tenancy and Lease Arrangements